Swords, County Dublin: Other sports

 Fingal Orienteers have created orienteering maps of the Ward River Valley park, and the surrounding estates of Swords Manor, Brackenstown, River Valley and Knocksedan, and regularly hold events in the area.

 Racquet sports clubs include Forest Badminton Club, River Valley Badminton Club, and Swords Tennis Club (based at Swords Town Park).
 Swords Hockey Club is a ladies club based in ALSAA Sports Grounds.

 Events

-Fingal Horticultural Show
+Horticultural and agricultural shows

 The Fingal Horticultural Society holds their annual flower show in Swords every August.
-It includes competition classes in Cut Flowers, Hanging Baskets, Pot Plants, Flower Arranging, Fruit, Vegetables, Cookery, Wine Making, Photography, Painting and Handcrafts, as well as special classes for children.
-The Fingal Horticultural Society also hold an annual Garden Competition, Allotment Competition and Pub Frontage Competition in Swords.

-Flavours of Fingal Agricultural Show
+It includes competition classes in cut flowers, flower arranging, cookery, wine making, photography, painting and handcrafts.

-The first Flavours of Fingal Show took place in July 2012 in Newbridge House near Donabate.
+The Flavours of Fingal agricultural show first took place in July 2012 in Newbridge House near Donabate.
 The farm section of the two-day show featured a program of livestock and sheep competitions, equestrian contests and other agricultural displays.
 Separately, the walled garden of Newbridge House hosted the food producers section of the show.
-During the festival, family and musical entertainment, walks and other events were held.